Watch or Listen Now

 This transcript was auto-generated from the original video recording using Otter Voice Meeting Notes.

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Hi, welcome to Deliberate Leaders.
-I am Allison Dunn, your host for today and I’m super excited to bring to you our guest.
+I am your host Allison Dunn, Executive Business Coach.
+Today and I’m super excited to bring to you our guest.
 His name is Stephen Schiffman.
 He is the author of cold calling techniques that really work.
 And it’s the seventh edition.
 So we’re gonna speak on that today.
 Stephen is also the author of 25 habits of highly successful salespeople.
 He’s trained more than a half a million people in over 9000 companies.
 And that’s incredibly impressive.
 So wealth of knowledge here with us today.
 Thank you so much for being here with us today.
 Stephen.